Frequently Ask Questions

-We teach 7 days a week (April -October).
-We are also open weekends in November.
-Even if it is too cold to do the water work out of season, we can do IKO Day Ones over weekends ( min 2 on a course) in that period as they are done on dry land.
+We teach 7 days a week (April -October) except for 14 days for summer holidays over the summer period.
+Even if it is too cold to do the water work out of season, we can do IKO Day ones over weekends ( min 2 on a course) in that period as they are done on dry land.
 IKO Day One covers the inflatable kite setup, theory and safety equipment training, which covers the first third of the course, leaving us ready for days two and three.

 Do you supply all kitesurfing equipment?

 All equipment is provided for the lessons except for hard soled plimsoles which you must bring to water sessions.

 There will be a range of wetsuits, shelter jackets, life vests, harnesses, helmets, boards and of course bars, lines and kites.

 Do I have to take all the days of a course consecutively?

 No, you do not have to take the days of the two or three day courses one after the other.
 Like all lessons they are done when there is wind and everyone is able to attend.

 What happens if the weather changes before or during my lesson or I need to postpone it for another day?

 If the weather changes then we will have to rebook the lesson on another day and if the weather fails during your lesson then we will make arrangements for your remaining time to be completed.
 As long as you postpone giving 4 days of notice we can reschedule for the next available day.

 How many people are there in a group?